ignacioparadisi/lovevery-messages/README.md

 **Expected:** The data fetched from the mock URLSession correctly converts to the Decodable expected object.

 #### **Test case 2:**

-Handle error fetching messages from RemoteDataSource **Precondition:** json file with service response exists **Steps:**
+Handle error fetching messages from RemoteDataSource.

+**Precondition:** json file with service response exists.

+**Steps:**
    - Create a RemoteDataSource with an HTTPClient injecting the MockURLSession into the HTTPClient constructor
    - Setup the error the mock URLSession will return
    - Trigger the getMessages() function in the data source.